jared-richardson/doseCLIP/README.md

 --outFileNamePrefix alignment_file_out.sorted.bam \
 --outSAMtype BAM SortedByCoordinate
 ```
-After performing the splicing analyses, Subread can be used to get the gene counts from the BAM files.
+After performing the splicing analyses, subread can be used to get the gene counts from the BAM files.
 This can be performed using the same command as the CLIP/SM files,
 except for the GTF file used should be the one used for RNA-Seq alignment with STAR (should match the target genomic FASTA sequence).
 All RNA-Seq samples should be processed
 together.
 After this, the counts file should be prepared for DeSeq2, just like for the CLIP/SM samples.
 The RNA-Seq samples should have their own counts file, with only the
 RNA-Seq samples combined.
 The DeSeq2 phenotype file will also need to be prepared for the RNA-Seq samples.
 This file should contain all the RNA-Seq samples and again be